Live template variables

 CLion supports the following predefined live template variables that cannot be modified:

 $SELECTION$is used in surround templates and denotes the code fragment to be wrapped.
-After the template is expanded, the selected text is wrapped as specified in the template.
+After the template expands, it wraps the selected text as specified in the template.
 For example, if you select

 EXAMPLEin your code and invoke the

 "$SELECTION$"template via the assigned abbreviation or by pressing Ctrl+Alt+T and selecting the desired template from the list, CLion will wrap the selection in double quotes as follows:

 The following functions can be used to define live template variables:

 Capitalizes the first letter of a string.

 Capitalizes all the letters of a string, and inserts an underscore between the parts.